 - A. General.
-Producers may sell and transfer unconditioned seed to a buyer who agrees to complete certification of such seed. - B. Transfer Certificate and Agreement.
-The producer is responsible for ensuring that a copy of the "Transfer of Seed Pending Certification" certificate is filed with the Association.
+Producers may sell and transfer unconditioned seed to a buyer who agrees to complete certification of such seed. - B. Transfer of Seed Pending Certification Certificate and Agreement.
+The producer is responsible for ensuring that a copy of the "Transfer of Seed Pending Certification" certificate (Appendix A) is filed with the Association.
 This copy must be on file before seed samples from transferred seed will be processed in the lab.